Binding Off: Knitting Intermediate and Advanced Techniques

 At some point, all knitting must come to an end and the stitches must be removed from the needles.
 This can occur at the end of a project when all of the stitches are bound off, or along shaped edges, such as armholes and necklines.
 Over the centuries, knitters have devised a number of ways to secure the final row of knitting, while producing an edge that is elastic and flexible.

-End each of these bind-off techniques by cutting the yarn and pulling the tail through the last stitch.
+End each of these different cast-off methods by cutting the yarn and pulling the tail through the last stitch.

-This is the most common, and for many knitters, the only method for binding off.
+This is the most common, and for many knitters, the only method for binding off in knitting.

 This method is similar to the standard bind-off but produces a more elastic edge.
 Use this method when you want to ensure against a tight bind-off edge.

-Slip 1 stitch, knit 1 stitch, *insert left needle tip into first stitch on right needle and lift the first st over the second (Step 1), leaving the first stitch on the left needle, knit the next stitch (Step 2), then slip both stitches off the left needle—2 stitches remain on right needle and 1 stitch has been bound off (Step 3).
-Repeat from * until no stitches remain on left needle, then pass first st on right needle over the second.
+Slip 1 stitch, knit 1 stitch, *insert left needle tip into first stitch on right needle and lift the first stitch over the second (Step 1), leaving the first stitch on the left needle, knit the next stitch (Step 2), then slip both stitches off the left needle — 2 stitches remain on right needle and 1 stitch has been bound off (Step 3).
+Repeat from * until no stitches remain on left needle, then pass first stitch on right needle over the second.

 Invisible Ribbed Bind-Off